Congratulations! You are near the completion of your studies and are eligiblefor graduation from Manchester University in 2014.

 Additional Dining Options Available:

-If parents or guests coming to Commencement need motel accommodations, please see the Manchester University website for a list of local accommodations.
+If parents or guests coming to Commencement need overnight accommodations, please see the suggested list of accommodations here.

 CAP AND GOWN